wwwy3y3/coren/README.md

 Congrats!
 You finish the brief introduction of coren.

-Let' recap what we do:
+Let' recap what we do to make coren work:

 * add `coren.config.js`
 * use `decorator` to wrap ssr component